-After living in Turkey for almost ten years, we have stayed in our fair share of vacation rentals and hotels.
+After living in Turkey for eleven years, we have stayed in our fair share of vacation rentals and hotels.
 We LOVE the freedom and privacy that comes with a holiday villa.
 However, we have found that Turkish vacation rentals don’t always have the same amenities/supplies that we see in other places.
 In addition, there are some typical things you will most likely encounter that used to be a surprise to us and cast a negative light on our vacation.
 Now we have come to expect these oddities and are pleasantly surprised when we don’t see them.
 So you can make the most of your stay in a Turkish villa, we want to share some vacation rental tips.
-These vacation rental tips will help you plan and also help you anticipate what is normal.
+Keep reading if you want to know how to plan as well as anticipate what is normal.

 General Tips for Vacation Rentals